theGreatHerrLebert/ionmob/README.md

 Also, N termini are signified by a `<START>` token und C termini by an `<END>` token.
 This additionally allows for termini modification tokens as well as indication of read direction of peptide sequences.

-Translating sequences to tokens from a given output file of e.g. PEAKS, DiaNN or MaxQuant is supported out-of-the-box:
+Translating sequences to tokens from a given output file of PEAKS, DiaNN or MaxQuant is supported out-of-the-box:
 ```python
 import pandas as pd
 from ionmob.preprocess.helpers import preprocess_max_quant_sequence